cwguan/accounta-buddy/final.md

 **Nathan Werrede**

+ - Contributed to implementation of the check-in feed
- - Wrote code in the app, mostly on the check-in feed and add funds page, along with style tweaks wherever necessary
+ - Wrote code for adding balance in the add funds page
+ - Assisted with style tweaks when necessary
  - Implemented Google Maps API into check-in feed to present a map of the check-in's current location
  - Contributed to writeups and original design and concept of the app
- - Created prototypes of pages during original design phase
+ - Created prototypes of pages and actions during original design phase
- - Contributed to UI improvements in check-in feed
+ - Contributed to UI improvements

 ## Source Code Files